If you look at what's going on with media over the last many years there's been this whole explosion of digital technology.

 Quad launched its Administrative Training Program (now called the Corporate Training Program) in 1983.
 Harry envisioned the program as a "graduate degree in printing" for future company leaders.
 In the early days, the group was small enough that Harry often invited them out to his house to take a break from their demanding work schedules.
 (Pictured here, program members and graduates calculate how many people can fit in a hot tub.)
 Having fun is, in fact, a corporate value.
 By 2015, almost 1,000 corporate trainees have participated in the program and alumni serve as leaders in every area of Quad’s operations.
 Even current Chairman, President & CEO Joel Quadracci (Harry’s son) is an alum.

 In 1983, Harry and his unique management style captured the cover of Inc. magazine – and the imaginations of its readers.
 With “Management by Walking Away,” employees are empowered to problem solve and develop essential leadership skills.

 Keeping employees healthy always has been a priority at Quad.
-The company built its first onsite fitness center in its original Pewaukee, Wis., plant in 1983.
+The company built its first onsite fitness center in its original Pewaukee, Wisconsin, plant in 1983.
 Today, the company has fitness centers in multiple printing plants.